cmFodWx5YWRhdjEyMTA5/SwipeView/README.md

 A Tinder style StackSwipeview gesture library

-Support for Android 5.0 and up.
+Support for Api version 15 and up.
 It might work on lower API versions, but I haven't tested it and I don't intend to make any effort in that direction.

 # Overview